InformedChoice/armed-exterminators/content/rodent-control-pasadena.md

 ---

 > **Don't let rodents damage your home or threaten your family's health.**
-> ### Call (626) 256-3200 for immediate rodent control in Pasadena.
+> ### Call [(626) 256-3200](tel:6262563200) for immediate rodent control in Pasadena.
-> Licensed • Insured • Family Owned • Serving Pasadena Since Day One
+> Licensed • Insured • Family Owned
+>
+> *"Armed Exterminators solved our rat problem when others couldn't.
+They found entry points we never knew existed and sealed everything up.
+Haven't seen a single rodent since!"* ⭐⭐⭐⭐⭐
+> — **Maria G., Pasadena**